kmously/glars/README.md

 From the point of view of the GLARS router, there is no concept of "download" or "upload" - all traffic is coming from one interface and (usually) going into the other.
 However, to make it easy to conceptualize and control the behaviour of traffic, GLARS defines "download traffic" as traffic coming from $EXTERNAL_IF and leaving on $INTERNAL_IF.
 Similarly, GLARS defines "upload traffic" as traffic coming from $INTERNAL_IF and leaving on $EXTERNAL_IF.
 Thus when speaking of controlling "download traffic", we're speaking of controlling how much bandwidth hosts on the LAN-side can use for downloading.
 When we speak of "upload traffic", we're speaking of the bandwidth that hosts on the LAN-side use for uploading.

 In general, GLARS assumes the LAN-side is trustworthy but the WAN-side isn't.
 Thus, by default, ports are open to the LAN side but closed to WAN-side.
 LAN-side hosts don't need to "knock" to get to "locked" ports, for example, but WAN-side hosts do.
+LAN side hosts can reach the WAN-side (Internet) by default unless they are explicitly restricted.

 For another example, if you set up your GLARS box to be accessible via SSH, which runs by default on port TCP:22, then by default, your SSH service will be accessible from the LAN-side.
 To make your SSH service accessible via the WAN-side (usually the Internet), you can add the following rule to your "rules" file: